 **Monday is late start.
 Doors open for breakfast at 9:30, soft start 9:45, and tardy bell at 10.
 Dismissal remains at 3:30.**

 8:30 - Doors open for BREAKFAST ONLY

-8:45 - Soft Start - All Students may go to library or classrooms
+8:45 - Community Building Soft Start - All Students 2-5th go to the intermediate playground, K-1 go directly to classrooms

 9:00 - Tardy Bell

 Borah Elementary School is located off of 4th Street in beautiful Coeur d'Alene, Idaho!
 Our school serves over 350 students Kindergarten through 5th Grade.
 Borah Lions ROAR!

 The District Handbook for parents and students is now available!
 Click HERE to open the district handbook in a new window.

 Find out what's happening this month with a message from our principal, Kristina Davenport, and share in our excitement for the upcoming school year!